 - Traffic quality and region can affect CPM/CPC rates.

-- A high minimum payout amount is required for wire transfers.
+- A high minimum payout amount applies to wire transfers.

 - Sometimes, pop-ups and push ads can be annoying to viewers.